canonical/data-platform-benchmark-env/README.md

   2.2) Is it how to create a new k8s cluster on top of a given cloud (e.g. GKE, EKS)?
 Then use k8s/
 3) Is it to deploy an app, independent of any cloud?
 Then, use "stacks/"
 4) Is it to deploy an app, dependent of a given cloud?
 Then, use "cloud_providers/<cloud>/apps" (e.g. aws-integrator in charmed-k8s)
-5) Nothing of the above, you've just built a new terraform to bootstrap and do a bunch of things on top of all this --> examples/
+5) Nothing of the above, you've just built a new terraform to bootstrap juju and do a bunch of things on top of all this --> examples/
 ```

-# TODOs

-* COS Microk8s VM demands a list of IPs that is consecutive.
-That is used for metallb
-  We need a way to validate that list of IPs
-  Ideally, we should not need to specify that list of IPs and get it done by the provider itself
-* We need a way to manage the `tfstate` folder: it is important to remember that the state will contain sensitive information such as cloud access keys
+## Non-juju cloud providers

+It is possible, with terraform, to automate non-juju cloud providers.
+That means, we need to have the target cloud's terraform provider to spin up all needed resources + VMs and then use manual provider in juju to add them up.

+## New Scenario

+If you plan to bring your own bundle once the deployment is done, then consider the following spaces:
+* internal-space: subnets isolated within the tenant and accessible only via a jumphost.
+* public-space:  subnets in the public networks, where a Floating/Elastic/Public IP can be assigned to the VM and it becomes externally reachable.
+In `examples`, this is used to setup the jumphost to access the private subnets

+Also, leave standard meta-arguments in the bundle as it will be used as a template for the deployments.